microhomie/microhomie/README.rst

 !Important!
 Microhomie 1.0.0 (asyncio version) is not compatible with previous 0.3 Microhomie nodes.

-Documentation is also outdated, the examples are a good starting point until we update the documentation.
+Read the `Microhomie documentation <https://microhomie.readthedocs.io>`_ to get started.
+If you want to make your own node, learn from our examples until we have a "howto build nodes" section in the documentation or get in contact with us on `Slack <https://join.slack.com/t/microhomie/shared_invite/enQtMzA3MTIwNTg3OTU4LTdjMmQxNGI1ZTIzN2IwZjNiMDRkMDE4NGM3Mjc3MWE4ZWUxNzdhOTVhZWIxYmNiZDBjZDlhMTY2MmIyOGZiODI>`_.

 Micropython changes